jerabaul29/OpenMetBuoy-v2021a/legacy_firmware/firmware/steval_gps_waves_pcbtraces_2ways_noqwiicswitch/README.md

 ## Assembly

 - connect AGT - SMA extender - antenna
-- connect IMUPwr pin (see definition in the code) to the 3.3V Vin of the IMU, and SCL / SDA from the IMU to the corresponding pins for the I2C port chosen on the AGT
+- connect IMUPwr pin (see definition in the code) to the 3.3V Vin of the IMU, and SCL / SDA from the IMU to the corresponding pins for the I2C port chosen on the AGT.
+(NOTE: If using the port corresponding to the qwiic switch, this can be done by using a qwiic cable, cutting it, and soldering the cut ends to the SCL / SDA pins of the IMU; but this is not the default, as by default this uses the PCB traces ie the broken SCL and SDA pins that are shared with the GPS).
+If using the port that is broken out on the AGT, this can be done by directly connecting to the SCL / SDA pins that are broken out. (note: these are shared with the GNSS)
-- solder battery - 3.3V regulator - 3.3V pin
+- solder battery - 3.3V regulator - 3.3V pin.
 - cut the LED enable traces on the AGT (```PWR_LED```)

 # Operating notes